miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 that you want, and uhm this is all just like convenience, and you could do this through any other mechanism you like.

+## Using App Scope for Efficient Persistence in Web Applications

 But wait, no!
 I call you out on that, Jeremy.
-You funnel it through the app webserver object not merely as an API-adjusting helper, but also to keep things in scope.
+You funnel it through the app web server object not merely as an API-adjusting helper, but also to keep things in scope.
 The `app` **scope** is a very powerful connection between things, say for opening and closing database connections cleanly, knowing all what's going on.
 Yes, you *can* use other mechanisms for persistence, but if you're not